-During FY22 and FY23, the MTPO will continue to focus more on project planning and various initiatives linked to local MTPO goals, TDOT and VDOT programs and legislations, and FHWA and FTA program and initiatives.
+During FY 23, the MTPO will continue to focus more on project planning and various initiatives linked to local MTPO goals, TDOT and VDOT programs and legislations, and FHWA and FTA program and initiatives.
 The TIP and Long Range Plan provide a guide to project development by serving as a mechanism to advance projects through funding and programming of local and state priorities.
 In essence, project planning is a product of the LRTP that, even after its completion, is referenced for development of projects, plans, and programs.

-Fiscal Year 2022 and 2023 tasks will also include a continued focus on multimodal planning, particularly pedestrian, bicycle, and transit issues, programs, and capital improvements.
-The new updated Kingsport Metropolitan Area Bicycle and Pedestrian Plan will be finalized by the beginning of FY22.
+Fiscal Year 2023 tasks will also include a continued focus on multimodal planning, particularly pedestrian, bicycle, and transit issues, programs, and capital improvements.
+The updated Kingsport MTPO Regional Bicycle and Pedestrian Plan was adopted in February 2022 and included several proposed Virginia projects.
+These will be advanced contingent upon available funding.
+Two projects which have drawn significant interest include (1) the Gate City streetscaping project and bike lanes, and (2) the Apple Orchard Trail.
 The new plan will serve as a guideline for developing and initiating projects that will enhance the bike/ped system throughout the area.
 It is anticipated that funding for improvements will be acquired through grant programs provided by FHWA, TDOT, and VDOT derived from federal legislation, as has been successfully done within the Kingsport MTPO area for the past 20 plus years.

 For planning and research purposes, data packages for traffic flow, safety records (crash records), employment centers, particularly those that have experienced significant changes, i.e. new retail areas or declining retail areas, will be updated.
-Also, during Fiscal Years '22 and '23, MTPO staff will continue to pay close attention to new federal legislation as it rolls out, including details concerning MTPO operations, funding, and planning activities linked to capital improvements.
+Also, during Fiscal Year '23, MTPO staff will continue to pay close attention to new federal legislation (Infrastructure Investment and Jobs Act) as it rolls out, including details concerning MTPO operations, funding, and planning activities linked to capital improvements.